Blogs

 To establish the most common FAQs, you might want to talk with your sales or in-store team, look into common online search queries about your industry/service/product, or read reviews to see what’s important to your customers.

-7. Engage with Emojis
+7. Embrace Emojis

-This is very similar to social media — use emojis strategically to add personality and emotion to your posts, helping to capture attention and convey your message more effectively.
-But ensure you keep your tone of voice consistent and true to your brand.
+Similarly to social media, use emojis strategically to add personality and emotion to your posts.
+It might sound simple, but emojis help you capture attention and convey your message more effectively and light-heartedly.

 8. Showcase Testimonials or Reviews